-It is true that choosing your setting is the hardest part of getting your engagement ring, it is also true that deciding on your metal can be challenging which is why we have decided to do this week’s blog all about Platinum.
+It is true that choosing your setting is the hardest part of getting your engagement ring.
+It is also true that deciding on your metal can be challenging.
+This is why we have decided to do this week’s blog all about Platinum.

 Platinum is the more expensive options for a metal for an engagement ring but there are many reasons for this in terms of its quality and durability.
 Although it looks quite similar to white gold, the metals do in fact differ in many ways.

 The first thing to keep in mind about platinum is that it is rare.
 Platinum is actually 30 times rarer than gold which makes it less common and therefore the more unique option.

 In terms of durability and wear and tear, platinum is exceptionally durable.
 This metal ages well and requires much less maintenance than a white gold ring.
 White gold requires regular rhodium plating.
 The brilliance of the metal can simple be maintained by using soap and warm water.
 A soft brush can also assist.
 As a result, you can also get it polished professionally.
 The colour of the metal will also remain constant.
 However, it will not begin to fade away but it may dull slightly.
 For comparison, with a white gold ring, the re-plating is required.

 It should be kept in mind that platinum is a slightly duller metal than white gold.
 So if you’re looking for that extra brightness, white gold is definitely the way to go.
 But just keep in mind that extra bit of maintenance involved.

-So, although platinum comes with a heavier price tag, it brings along many benefits with it such as increased durability and less maintenance.
-On a perhaps less important note for many but very important for some, platinum is ideal for those who may have allergies to many precious metals as Platinum is hypoallergenic.
+So, although platinum comes with a slightly heavier price tag, it brings along many benefits.
+Such as increased durability and less maintenance.
+On a perhaps less important note for many but very important for some, platinum is ideal for those who may have allergies to many precious metals.
+Platinum is hypoallergenic.
 On a more romantic note, Platinum is a symbol of everlasting love, purity and strength, which all sounds good to me!